Accurate and efficient surface reconstruction from volume fraction data on general meshes: Numerical tests

+Our code implementation is based in OpenFOAM--v1706 and is compiled with g++ (gcc) version 4.8.4 with the default OpenFOAM optimization flag: -O3.
+The performance data are gathered on a dual Intel Xeon 2687W v2 with 64 GB of DDR3-1600 MHz.
+All reconstruction and two dimensional advection test are performed on one core whereas the three dimensional advection test cases are performed on 4 cores.

+The triangle prism meshes are generated with the open source mesh generator gmsh v3.06.
+The polygonal prism meshes are generated as the polygonal dual meshes of the triangle prism meshes.
+This is done using OpenFOAM's \texttt{polyDualMesh} tool.
+All two-dimensional meshes have a thickness of 1.
+The tetrahedral meshes are also generated with gmsh v3.06 with the flag, optimize\_netgen.
+The polyhedral meshes are generated with cfMesh.
+The number of cells in the Tables {\ref{tab:rotSphere}} to {\ref{tab:deformation} for the unstructured meshes is similar to the number of cells in the Cartesian meshes used in Jofre et al. {\cite{Jofre.2014}}.

-\section{Numerical results for interface reconstruction}
+\subsection{Numerical results for interface reconstruction}

-The performance of the three proposed methods is now investigated by comparison to simple analytical solutions.
-First we reconstruct a circle on 2D meshes and a sphere on 3D meshes of varying type and resolution, and compare with results from literature.
-Thereafter, the new reconstruction methods are tested in combination with the isoAdvector advection procedure.
+The accuracy of the three proposed methods is now investigated by comparison to simple analytical solutions.
+First, we reconstruct a circle on 2D meshes and a sphere on 3D meshes of varying type and resolution, and compare with results from literature.

 For our convergence tests we use the $L_{\infty}$ error norm which picks out the maximum error in the domain and therefore is the most difficult norm to get to converge.
 For the interface position, $\mathbf x_S$, and normal, $\hat{\mathbf n}_S$, inside a cell we define the two norms,